Releasing an Animal

 What does No Kill mean?

-Our shelter does not euthanize animals in our care after a specific period of time.
+Our shelter does not euthanize animals to make space available.
 Animals in our care remain at the shelter or in foster homes until they are able to be placed in a new home no matter what length of time that may take.
 Animals may be euthanized only if they are critically ill and ending their suffering is in the best interest of the animal, or they are aggressive and are putting staff/volunteers or other animals at risk of serious injury.
+We make these decisions as a team and do not take this decision lightly – we explore all feasible options for a live outcome.

 When discussing “no kill”, the numbers matter.
 Every life is a number and every life counts.
-There are two common ways to determine if a shelter or rescue is no kill: save rate and human population benchmark.
 An organization must have a Save Rate of more than 90% of their animals to be considered no kill.
-Our Save Rate in 2022 was 98%.
-Alternately, an organization must have a Human Population Benchmark of no more than 2 animals per every 1,000 people yearly.
-The HPB is determined by the ratio of animals “Without Live Outcomes” yearly divided by the number of 1,000 people in the community population.
-In 2022, our HPB was 0.12.
+Our Save Rate in 2023 was 94%.
+We have been a no-kill shelter for 11 years.